2016 Chicago Real Estate Market Report and 2017 Outlook

 As noted above, the 2016 numbers show that to our surprise, the available inventory in North Side neighborhoods was actually lower than it was during 2015.
 However, this lower inventory was coupled with a higher number of contracts signed when comparing year-over-year numbers.
 This relationship of lower supply and greater demand is similar to what we experienced between 2014 and 2015.

-Where we cannot in good faith tell everyone reading this that NOW is the time to sell your home, it’s a great idea to start discussions sooner than later if you’re considering doing something in 2017.
+Where we cannot in good faith tell everyone reading this that now is the time to sell your home, it’s a great idea to start discussions sooner rather than later if you’re considering doing something in 2017.
 Contact us and we can provide you with an accurate assessment of your local market and current comparable properties.

 Buyers